Why PS&S Global?

 Pharmaceutical project management

-PS&S Global manages facility and campus construction of any size, scope or complexity, ensuring low cost delivery with the highest quality control.
-Project elements include construction oversight, evaluations, technical services, scheduling, project planning, construction and implementation for sites nationwide.
+PS&S Global manages facility and campus construction of any size, scope or complexity.
+Delivering our clients' projects at the lowest cost, with the highest quality control is at the forefront of every decision we make.
+Project elements may include construction oversight and implementation, evaluations, technical services, scheduling, project planning.

 Site remediation & environmental restoration

 With effective environmental remediation and restoration practices, a project cannot only meet state and federal guidelines, it can exceed them.
-With our extensive knowledge of laws and regulations governing distressed sites as well as environmental regulations, PS&S Global’s highly trained staff can manage a multitude of environmentally-related projects, including remediation and restoration of contaminated sites.
+With our expert knowledge of laws and regulations governing distressed sites, as well as environmental regulations, PS&S Global’s highly trained staff can manage a multitude of environmentally-related projects, including remediation and restoration of contaminated sites.

 To learn more in-depth about the breadth of PS&S Global’s services and team capabilities, please do not hesitate to contact us.